高级检索+

 黄河支流大黑河流域山丘区-建成区-灌区地下水与地表水来源及转化

-Groundwater and surface water sources and transformation in the mountainous area-built-up area-irrigation area of the Dahei River Basin, a tributary of the Yellow River
+Groundwater and surface water sources and transformation in the mountainous areas-built-up areas-irrigation areas of the Dahei River Basin, a tributary of the Yellow River

 /